 Want to set Google as the default Search Engine in Word & other Microsoft Office programs?
 You can change the default search engine from Bing to Google or any other Search in Office.

 By default, Microsoft Word uses Bing as the default search engine to search for a word in Word documents.
-But if you wish, you can configure or change the default search engine in Microsoft Office 2013 from Bing to any other, like say, Google.
-Word 2013 includes a feature that lets you use another search engine and change it to your personal favorite.
-Here are the steps to configure the default search engine in Microsoft Office Word 2013.
+But if you wish, you can configure or change the default search engine in Office from Bing to any other, like, say, Google.
+Word includes a feature that lets you use another search engine and change it to your personal favorite.
+Here are the steps to configure the default search engine in Microsoft Office apps.

-Press Windows Key + R to open the Run dialog box and type: regedit and hit OK.
+Press Windows Key + R to open the Run dialog box, type regedit and hit OK.
 Next, navigate to the following key: